 Thinking Teachers Teaching Thinkers®

-Register now for all our spring sessions from OK2Ask®, our free, online professional development series, share cool tools and hot teacher ideas.
-Please be sure to READ the descriptions to be sure you have the prerequisites (if any) and/or technology comfort levels: Choose your favorite “snack session(s)” and register NOW (all at 7:00pm Eastern Daylight time).
+Our remaining spring offerings from OK2Ask®, our free, online professional development series, share cool tools and hot teacher ideas.
+Please be sure to READ the descriptions and double check that you have the prerequisites (if any) and/or technology comfort levels.
+Choose your favorite “snack session(s)” and register NOW (all at 7:00pm Eastern Daylight time).
 We will announce our summer schedule during May

 - Google Series (Part 6): Cool Tools; Tues.
 Apr.
 15